 Section 2, Installation- Helps you get started with the basic installation of the Switch and also describes the front panel, rear panel, side panels, and LED indicators of the Switch.
-Included in this section is a description of how to hook up the DC power supply for the DES-3526DC.
+Included in this section is a description of how to hook up the DC power supply for the DES-3500 Series switches.